Hephaest/Hephaest/README.md

 ### About Me

 - 🎓 Graduated with a Bachelor degree in Computer Science and Technology
-- 💻 Previously interned at [Bytedance Inc](https://www.bytedance.com/) as an iOS developer
-- 📈 Recently interested in Data Visualization
 - 👀 Looking for a full-time position as a front-end engineer in Shanghai

 ### Top Languages